wikty/docs/xpath.md

 ## Condition Checked

 ### Steps & Predicate
-Steps go down to the next level to fetch the now node-set, but Predicate just test current node-set and discard the unmatched nodes from node-set
+Steps go down to the next level to fetch the new node-set, but Predicate just test current node-set and discard the unmatched nodes from current node-set

 Each predicate can itself be just as complex as any expression: it can itself contain steps and predicates of its own.